wkurzius/textbook-notes/syllabi/ap-csa.md

 ## Grading

-?????
+- The official grade book will exist on Canvas, with Genesis only having the overall grade.
+- Assignments through the online book are worth 50% of your marking period grade, with the other 50% coming from the marking period exam 50%.
+- All work is due the day of a quiz or exam and late work will receive only partial credit

 ## Text and Resources

-Rather than a textbook, we will use the online platform [CSAwesome by Runestone Academy](https://runestone.academy/ns/books/published/csawesome2/csawesome2.html).
+Rather than a physical textbook we will use the online book [CSAwesome by Runestone Academy](https://runestone.academy/ns/books/published/csawesome2/csawesome2.html), along with its assignments.

 And here are the related College Board resources.